All Episodes

 Yeah.

-Uh whatever happened with that case, did he win?
+Whatever happened with that case, did he win?

 No, he lost.

-Uh, whatever their money is.
+Whatever their money is.

-If it's Canada, but it's French.
+It's Canada, but it's French.

-I don't know if it's I guess it's probably Canadian dollars or something, but a lot of money.
+I don't know if it's, I guess it's probably Canadian dollars or something, but a lot of money.

 So that's that's a pretty bad thing to happen.

-And he's like, Wait, we all chipped in.
+And he's like, wait, we all chipped in.

-Now he's still you're supposed to die after you make a wish, like otherwise everyone feels kind of ripped off.
+Now he's still, you're supposed to die after you make a wish.

 And you know what?

-The kid was in interviews about it with the mother, and and uh unsurprisingly, I mean the kid was just insufferable, even for short amounts of time, like saying it does not seem like to me that he would make fun of disabled child me, you know, and all this shit.
+And unsurprisingly, I mean, the kid was just insufferable, even for short amounts of time, like saying, it does not seem like to me that he would make fun of a disabled child, me, you know, and all this shit.

 That's even worse.